timigod/api_doc/source/protocol/car_parking.html.md

       <code class="field">end_at</code>
       <div class="type">optional</div>
     </td>
     <td>The time at which the requester plans to leave the parking space.
-This parameter is optional but highly recommended, as it can affect the price per hour.
+This parameter is optional but highly recommended, as it can affect how the service is priced.
 Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC</td>
   </tr>
   <tr>
     <td>